muratk5n/thirdwave/en/README.md

 ---

 If supply probs persist, that could be a way to encourage folks to consume less.
-When similar problems surfaced during the [70s](https://youtu.be/8rxrjhWTdv8?t=27) developed world panicked, "went to China", production skyrocketed through slave labor, at the same time, wages stagnated and in US ppl started dying from
+On wages, when similar problems surfaced during the [70s](https://youtu.be/8rxrjhWTdv8?t=27) developed world panicked, "went to China", production skyrocketed through slave labor, at the same time, wages stagnated and in US ppl started dying from